$ 18.00

 View full product details$ 20.00

-Cafénor also operates in a farmer-first mindset, working with a dedicated group of growers in the Metapan area year-after-year, coordinating group purchases of farming inputs and equipment, and aiming to deliver 80-85% of the final export price directly to the farmer.
+Cafénor works with a dedicated group of growers in the Metapan area year-after-year, coordinating group purchases of farming inputs and equipment, and aiming to deliver 80-85% of the final export price directly to the farmer.
 Millers and exporters (including the fair ones!) usually absorb a significantly larger cut of the export price.
+Moreover, Cafénor is fully carbon neutral, and the mill - where the team both processes and dries cherry from certain growers, and mills dried coffee for export, runs entirely on solar and wind power.
+It definitely does take the team a bit longer to mill coffee for export, given the limitations of a self-contained operation with limited electric supply, but it's a price they're willing to pay for the bigger picture.

 Here at Huck, there’s no question that we love fruity, bright, complex coffees.
 But we also appreciate coffee that just tastes like good coffee, and that’s where this washed lot from the Productores (producers) de Cafénor hits.
 Sweet, straight-forward, no surprises.
-Just a damn good, pleasantly nutty Central American coffee, and probably the least-fruity coffee in our single origin lineup right now.
-There’s a touch of pear or golden raisin there, but milk-friendly graham cracker and toasted almond flavors are the stars of the cup here.
+Just a damn good, pleasant Central American coffee, and one of theless-fruity coffee in our single origin lineup right now.
+There’s a touch of yellow apple and citrus there, but milk-friendly nougat, chocolate wafer, and toasted almond flavors are the stars of the cup here.

 *** For roasting schedule, shipping, receiving & additional information, please visit out Frequently Asked Questions .
 And, for a primer on coffee processing, check out our Processing Basics Guide. ***